Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "[Dude.
 That moment when the Abrogators got smacked down? *That’s* what epic means.]"
 Hoeff grinned. "[You did good, guys.
 Cavalry arrived in the nick of time.
 We’da been overrun without you.]"

-Shyow nodded and smiled at him. "[That makes me feel better...sitting around like that was hard.]"
+Shyow nodded and smiled at him. "[That makes me feel better... sitting around like that was hard.]"

 "I bet."
 Coombes agreed, returning to the People’s words.
 "But Chimp’s right.
 We owe you.
 We all do."